Celia0322/Meng-Wang/README.md

 ### 🌱 **Projects & Learning**
 Here are some projects I’m working on or plan to develop:
-1. **HR Dashboard (Deno + Hono)** – A web app to manage employee data and training progress
+1. **HR Dashboard (Deno + Hono)– Planned Project** – A web app to manage employee data and training progress
-2. **Education Technology Game** – A simple game for kids to learn new words
+2. **Education Technology Game – Learning in Progress** – A simple game for kids to learn new words
-3. **Dockerized Web Applications** – Learning to containerize and deploy apps using Docker
+3. **Dockerized Web Applications – Learning in Progress** – Learning to containerize and deploy apps using Docker

 ---